BJP trying to create armed cadre base through 'Agnipath' scheme: Mamata | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee on Monday slammed the BJP-led central government over the 'Agnipath' scheme, alleging that the saffron camp was trying to create its own ''armed" cadre base through the new defense recruitment program.
+West Bengal Chief Minister Mamata Banerjee on Monday slammed the BJP-led central government over the 'Agnipath' scheme, alleging that the saffron camp was trying to create its own ''armed" cadre base through the new defence recruitment programme.

+She also described the scheme as a ''lollipop'' to create thugs who would loot votes for the saffron camp.

+"Agnipath is basically the BJP's cadre creation scheme.
+The job notification by the Home Ministry has nothing to do with the army.
+The BJP is giving (them) a lollipop for four years to create gangsters.
+They are trying to create goons who will loot votes for the saffron camp,'' Banerjee said.

+However, if the Centre gives them permanent jobs, the TMC would thank the BJP for generating employment, she said.

-Banerjee also said the BJP is trying to fool the masses ahead of the 2024 Lok Sabha polls by announcing such schemes.
+Banerjee also claimed that the BJP is trying to fool the masses ahead of the 2024 Lok Sabha polls by announcing such schemes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)